Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Data Preparation

 \subsection{Dataset Description}

-There are two types of data used in this work: radio measurement data, and geographic elevation/clutter data.
+In this paper, we use two datasets: radio measurement data, and GIS elevation/clutter data.
 For radio measurement data, we use drive test measurement data from the United Kingdom Office of Communications (UK Ofcom) \cite{uk-ofcom}, which can be accessed by the general public through Ofcom's open data repository \cite{open-uk}.
-This dataset was collected between 2015 and 2018, and provides 8.2 million measurements across six frequencies (449, 915, 1802, 2695, 3602, and 5850 MHz) in seven cities in the UK.
+This dataset was collected between 2015 and 2018, and provides 8.2 million measurements across six frequency bands (449, 915, 1802, 2695, 3602, and 5850 MHz) in seven cities in the UK.
 Each city uses a single Tx with varying Rx locations.
 Link distances vary from 1 m to 78 km, with a median of 8 km.

 For clutter data, we use the UK open digital elevation model (DEM) \cite{uk-dsm-dtm}.
-This dataset provides DSM at a 1~m resolution for various areas across the UK.
+This dataset provides DSM at a 1~m resolution for various areas across the UK in 2021.
 DEM data is available for six out of seven drive test cities: Boston, London, Merthyr Tydfil, Nottingham, Southampton, and Stevenage.
 We use data from these six cities to train and test our path loss models.

-The following subsection discusses the steps taken to filter, pre-process, and join these two datasets.